aidansc0/PyATO/README.md

 ## Requirements for use
 For OCR to correctly identify in-game UI elements:
-Your monitor must be 1920x1080 or be set to this resolution, Roblox must be within fullscreen, SCR's Driving HUD should be set to large within the main-menu settings.
+Your monitor must be 1920x1080 or be set to this resolution, be within fullscreen, Driving HUD should be set to large within the main-menu settings.

 ## Acknowledgements
-This is a fork of matrndev's "scr-autopilot" and much of the ATO driving logic is written by Matyáš, as a result, full credit goes to him for the self-driving capabilities we can now see in SCR.
+This is a fork of matrndev's "scr-autopilot" and much of the ATO driving logic is written by Matyáš, as a result, full credit goes to him for the self-driving capabilities.
 The GUI based on pygame and pygame-ui was implemented by myself.